estes-sj/Backrest-Summary-Reporter/README.md

 ### Rclone Mounts

-Rclone mounts, such as Google Drive, are supported by an `rclone-mounter` container that uses FUSE connections to mount the cloud connection to a shared directory across the rclone container, the host machine, and the API container.
-To make sure the FUSE mount is properly created and mounted, a healthcheck is used to prevent starting the API container until ready.
+Rclone mounts, such as Google Drive, are supported by a `rclone-mounter` container that uses FUSE connections to mount the cloud connection to a shared directory across the rclone container, the host machine, and the API container.
+To make sure the FUSE mount is properly created and mounted, a healthcheck is used to prevent starting the API container until it is ready.

 See a full example `docker-compose.yaml` for rclone mounts [here](docker-examples/docker-compose-rclone.yaml).

 The below example shows the rclone `docker-compose.yaml` service that uses a pre-configured Google Drive mount `google_drive`.
 The pre-configured `rclone.conf` is stored in `./rclone/config` on the host machine.

 > [!IMPORTANT]
-> For these FUSE mounts to work, the folder to mount to on the host machine must exist.
-In the example configuration, you would need to run `sudo mkdir -p /mnt-rclone/google_drive` before running the first time (if it doesn't already exist). ❗❗
+> For these FUSE mounts to work, the folder must exist on the host machine.
+In the example configuration, you will need to run `sudo mkdir -p /mnt-rclone/google_drive` before running it for the first time (if it does not already exist). ❗❗

-To create an rclone config, see the [official rclone docs](https://rclone.org/commands/rclone_config/) for more info.
+To create an rclone config, see the [official rclone docs](https://rclone.org/commands/rclone_config/) for more information.

 > [!IMPORTANT]
 > If using auto-update services, such as [Watchtower](https://containrrr.dev/watchtower/), it is recommended to add the rclone-mounter service as an exception or to not use `rclone:latest`.
 Auto-updates to `rclone` will cause the mount to no longer be populated on both `backrest` and the `backrest-reporter` until they are restarted.
 The example below hard sets it to `rclone:1.70.3`.